bashaus/concrete5-bootstrapcache/README.md

 Step 2.
 Copy library files

-Copy the library directory to the libraries folder in your application.
+Copy this repository to the libraries directory in your application.

 Step 3.
 Setup configuration